 C4.3 Appropriate facilities and procedures must be in place for on-site milk testing.
-Any specific customer requirements.
+FS Facilities and Procedures must include: Any specific customer requirements.
 Suitable test environment that allows staff to carry out tests without interruption.
 Suitable storage of consumables, including reagents, to manufacturers guidance.
 Ensuring that the shelf life of reagents is not exceeded.
 Written testing procedures.
 Record keeping for test results.
 Record keeping for required servicing and calibration of equipment.
 Staff training.
-Reagents storage The existence of written testing C5 R ROADSIDE FARM COLLECTION Risk assessments must be in place for all roadside farm collections 9 Review all relevant risk assessments and ensure there is one for each site.
+Where there are on-site milk testing facilities, check: Written customer requirements.
+Recent customer audits.
+Cleanliness of testing environment Safeguards against contamination of samples.
+Reagents storage The existence of written testing procedures.
+Record keeping of test results and recent examples.
+Existence of training records on testing procedures.
+Calibration records for equipment in use.
+OADSIDE FARM COLLECTION C5.1 Risk assessments must be in place for all roadside farm collections.
+Presence of up-to-date risk assessment Should include: Location of rivers/watercourses.
+Access Security Employee safety Yard surface quality Location of livestock Chemicals/fertilisers.
+Public safety.
+Where collections are made whilst positioned on the public highway.
+Review all relevant risk assessments and ensure there is one for each site.
 Check for presence of rivers/watercourses.
 Where draw bar trailers are used the transhipment point must be treated as an outbased reload site and a risk assessment is required.